pawachter/Progression_Metrics/README.md

 # Training with Domain Adaptation Metrics

 Training pipeline for evaluating domain shift between synthetic and real image datasets.
 The goal is to identify metrics that can guide optimal mixing ratios when combining synthetic (source) and real (target) data within training batches.
+Currently, the focus is on metrics that estimate the current progress or status of the training process.

 ## Status
-🚧 Work in progress - actively developing metric evaluation framework
+✅ **Ready to Use** - All core components implemented and functional

 ## Overview